Navatusein/GTNH-OC-Lua-Documentation/README.md

   local proxy = component.getPrimary("type")
   ```

-For a list of supported components, see in the section [What's already done](#what-already-done-components)
+For a list of supported components, see the section [What's already done](#what-already-done-components)

 ![An example of autocomplete documentation from component.](docs/example-component.png)